carrier-io/perfmeter/README.md

 #  rp_token: XXXXXXXXXXXXX                            # ReportPortal authentication token
 #  rp_project_name: XXXXXX                            # Name of a Project in ReportPortal to send results to
 #  rp_launch_name: XXXXXX                             # Name of a launch in ReportPortal to send results to
+#  check_functional_errors: False                     # Perform analysis by functional error.
+False or True (Default: False)
+#  check_performance_degradation: False               # Perform analysis compared to baseline False or True (Default: False)
+#  check_missed_thresholds: False                     # Perform analysis by exceeding thresholds False or True (Default: False)
+#  performance_degradation_rate: 20                   # Minimum performance degradation rate at which to create a launch (Default: 20)
+#  missed_thresholds_rate: 50                         # Minimum missed thresholds rate at which to create a launch (Default: 50)
 #jira:
 #  url: https://jira.com                              # Url to Jira
 #  username: some.dude                                # User to create tickets